alejandralopezgalan/HR-Analytics-PowerBI/README.md

 - Overall Attrition Rate: The overall percentage of employees leaving the company, which is 16.1%.
 - Atrition by Job Role: Attrition rates segmented by different departments and job roles.
 Sales Representatives have the highest attrition rate at 39.8%.
 - Attrition by Travel Frequency: Attrition rates based on employees' travel frequency.
 Frequent travellers have the highest attrition rate at 24.9%.
 - Attrition by Hire Date: Analysis of attrition rates by employee hire dates.
-The highest attrition rate was in 2020, at 22.0%.
+The highest attrition rate was in 2020 at 22.0%, followed by 2016 with 21.1%.
 - Attrition by Overtime Requirement: Attrition rates related with overtime work requirements.
 Employees with overtime requirements have the highest attrition rate at 30.5%.
 - Attrition by Tenure: Breakdown of attrition rates based on employees' length of tenure at the company.
 The majority of attrition occurs among employees with less than two years of tenure.